ChienChienChien/Material_Forecasting_System/README.md

   </tr>
 </table>

+Some materials must undergo trial melting, composition verification, and release procedures after receipt before they can be used in production.
+Reviewing only the recorded inventory may therefore indicate sufficient quantities even when the materials have not yet been released for production.

+To reflect these operational requirements, the project uses two management metrics: Total Inventory and Available Inventory.
+This ensures that the forecast matrix represents not only the recorded quantity but also whether the materials can actually be used in production.

 ### Inventory Forecast Trend

 💡 Identify when inventory gaps are expected to emerge

-Place current inventory, expected receipts, forecast consumption, and safety-stock levels on a single timeline, enabling users to see overall inventory trends and identify when shortages are expected to emerge.
+The trend view places current inventory, expected receipts, forecast consumption, and safety-stock levels on a single timeline, enabling users to understand overall inventory movements and identify when shortages are expected to emerge.

 <table>
   <tr>